mxochicale/voSciMus/README.md

 Please tell us about your key responsibilities and achievements (3,500 character maximum):

-As a Doctoral Research in Human-Robot Interaction at University of Birmingham, ~~I am acquiring different skills that are particularly related to become a better scientist. ~~
-During my two years and a half as a researcher, I have participated in an international entrepreneurship program where I presented a low-cost robot prototype that can provide education for free to children.
-I have also participated in different Open Days where I engaged with young students and ~~through~~ by being enthusiastic I encouraged them to study any area of engineering related to robotics.
-I have also published works in three conferences and been in two international conferences that give confidence to communicate with people from different backgrounds as well as nationalities.
+As a Doctoral Researcher in Human-Robot Interaction at University of Birmingham, During my two years and a half as a researcher, I have participated in an international entrepreneurship program where I presented a low-cost robot prototype that can provide education for free to children.
+I have also participated in different Open Days where I engaged with young students (fifteen to twenty years old) and by being enthusiastic where I encouraged them to study any area of engineering related to robotics.
+I have also published works in three conferences and been in two international conferences that give confidence to communicate with people from different backgrounds, ages as well as nationalities.
-Additionally to my PhD, I am developing a workshop for children to learn Robotics using very cheap robots that are based in fold-able robots, I am plannig that this activity is going to be part of Outreach activities at University of Birmingham.
+Additionally, as part of my PhD, I am developing a workshop for children to learn Robotics using very cheap robots that are based in fold-able robots, and I am planning that this activity can be part of Outreach activities at University of Birmingham.